luke-gru/riml/README.md

 Splats parameters and splat arguments will be explained in the next section.

 We can now call the function 'fillSearchPat' without any arguments and it will use the default parameter.
-Also, if we pass the string 'rimldefault', it will use the default parameter as well.
-This is useful if a function has many default parameters.

 ###Splat Parameters

 A splat parameter is a formal parameter to a function starting with a '\*'.
-They must be the last parameters given to a function.
+It must be the last parameter given to a function.

     def my_echo(*words)                             function! s:my_echo(...)
       echo words                                      echo a:000